 Step 6: Deliver on Promises

 Follow through once the gear or money arrives.
-Remember this is just the beginning of your professional relationship, and one that if nurtured and treated with respect can repeat year after year.
+Remember this is just the beginning of your cycling sponsorship and professional relationship, and one that if nurtured and treated with respect can repeat year after year.

 Make sure to maintain consistent contact: